About this recipe

 Ingredient Notes

-- Tomatoes (Roma or vine-ripe): Roasted until the skin blisters.
+- Tomatoes (Roma or vine-ripened): Roasted until the skin blisters.

 - Salt